nzaker/ATOMAP/doc/analysing_atom_lattices.rst

 The left image shows the monolayer separation for one zone axis, namely the separation between the monolayers drawn up by red lines in the right figure.
-Clearly, the position of the B atomic columns are changed in the middle of the image, where every second atom (monolayer) is closer and more far aparat.
+Clearly, the position of the B atomic columns are changed in the middle of the image, where every second monolayer is closer and more far apart from the atom.

 Angle between atoms
 ===================

 This example shows how the angle between atoms can be visualized.
-`get_atom_angles_from_zone_vector` is used, and this function returns three lists: x- and y- coordinates of the atoms, and a list of the angle between two zone axies at each atom.
+:py:meth:`atomap.sublattice.Sublattice.get_atom_angles_from_zone_vector` is used, and this function returns three lists: x- and y- coordinates of the atoms, and a list of the angle between two zone axies at each atom.

 .. code-block:: python